Stock-listed P2P lending company with superb transparency and a high degree of investor flexibility

 Anyway, you will, almost certainly, make less than that.
 Counting in the provision fund fees or default costs, the average annual ROI stands at roughly 12%, just like most P2P lending platforms.
 Peaking into NEO Finance’s statistics again, we can see that indeed most investors (40%) make between 10 and 15%.
 Although there is a group of high-achievers (16% of all investors) with returns higher than 15%, a big group of investors also earn less than 10% (37%).
 Some have even made a negative return (roughly 5% of all investors).

-As with many platforms, you can make some extra money by taking part in their bonus programme.
+As with many platforms, you can make some extra money by taking part in their bonus program.
 Here, NEO Finance offers a 1% cashback to new investors on investments made within the first three months after registration.
-You can find more info on the bonus here.

 Who is NEO Finance best for?